An alternative paradigm of fault diagnosis in dynamic systems: orthogonal projection-based methods: Preliminaries

 Given a closed subspace $\mathcal{V}\in \mathcal{H}_{2}$ and a vector $y\in \mathcal{H}_{2},$ the distance between $y$ and $\mathcal{V},dist\left( y, \mathcal{V}\right) ,$ is defined as

 which, following (\ref{eq2-14}), can be computed as

 Here, $\mathcal{I}$ is the unit operator.

-In order to measure the distance between two (closed) subspaces in Hilbert space, the concept of gap metric is established \cite {Kato_book,Feintuch_book}.
-Given two closed subspaces $\mathcal{V},\mathcal{U }\in \mathcal{H}_{2},$ the gap metric between them is defined by
+In order to measure the similarity of two (closed) subspaces in Hilbert space $\mathcal{H}$, the concept of gap metric is established \cite {Kato_book,Feintuch_book}.
+Given two closed subspaces $\mathcal{V},\mathcal{U }\in \mathcal{H},$ the gap metric between them is defined by

 Here, $\vec{\delta}\left( \mathcal{V},\mathcal{U}\right) $ and $\vec{\delta} \left( \mathcal{U},\mathcal{V}\right) $ are called directed gap.
 The following properties are well-known \cite{Kato_book,Feintuch_book} and useful for our subsequent investigation: